 Many nurses don’t have a typical 9–5 workday.
 Twelve-hour shifts, nights, weekends and holidays are all commonplace for a nurse’s schedule.
 This structure can be a bonus for some, especially if you’re working around your family’s schedule, interested in potentially earning more with shift differential pay or happy to pick up extra hours here and there.
 But if you’d prefer a predictable schedule with holidays off, nursing may not be a good fit for you.

 9. Am I observant?

 A good portion of a nurse’s job is simply paying close attention to patients.
 Nurses need to closely monitor everything from vital signs and blood pressure to a patient’s diet and physical activity.
 They also have to be on the lookout for side effects from medication and signs that a patient is getting worse rather than better.
 Some of these changes aren’t always obvious at first glance, so it takes sharp senses to catch when something seems off about a patient.

 Nurses care for several patients at a time, which means they’re often pulled in many directions at once.
 What should come first: responding to a patient in pain or helping the doctor who just called for you?
 It’s tempting to give in to stress when you’re feeling overwhelmed, but if you can keep your cool and prioritize, you may have the makings of an excellent nurse.

-If the answer to “Would I be a good nurse?” is a resounding “Yes,” you may be wondering what you can do to get started on your new career path.
-Step one is deciding which nursing degree will help you reach your career goals.
-Find out with our infographic: Types of Nursing Degrees: Diagnosing Your Ideal Healthcare Career.
+Take some time to consider these questions.
+If the answer to “Would I be a good nurse?” is a resounding “Yes,” you may be wondering what you can do to get started on your new career path as soon as possible.
+Our article “How to Become an RN Fast: 3 Potential Paths to Pursue” will help you make sense of your options.